rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 This command starts the historical data retrieval process as currently defined by the other commands.

 The program takes account of the historical data pacing rules enforced by IB.
 This can mean that large retrievals can take quite a long time, and the program may appear to be sitting doing nothing, when it is actually spacing out the historical data requests to stay within the rules.

-Note that it doesn’t use a crude mechanism of simply spacing the requests every 11 seconds or whatever.
+Note that it doesn't use a crude mechanism of simply spacing the requests every 11 seconds or whatever.
 It actually records which requests are outstanding and when they were made, and then uses the rules to determine when the next one can be submitted.

 It should also be noted that if there is more than one instance of the program running, or there are other TWS API programs that are also making historical data requests, these programs are unaware of each other and will implement the rules individually – however TWS applies the rules collectively across all API clients, so this may lead to problems.
-Therefore it’s suggested that you only run one instance at a time, unless the requests are for relatively small numbers of bars for different contracts, but it’s difficult to give hard and fast criteria for this.
+Therefore it's suggested that you only run one instance at a time, unless the requests are for relatively small numbers of bars for different contracts, but it's difficult to give hard and fast criteria for this.

 ### 4.14 Stop Command

 Stops the historical data retrieval process.
 You can use this command at any time after the start command, even while the bar data is being output.
-It can be useful if you’ve inadvertently requested a large amount of data (for example a year’s worth of 15-minute bars).
+It can be useful if you've inadvertently requested a large amount of data (for example a year's worth of 15-minute bars).

 ## 5. How To Exit the Program